jeroenvda/storm-textmate-grammar/README.md

 # TextMate Grammar for storm (Vertex Synapse)
-TextMate Grammar that allows storm syntax highlighting in for example Visual Studio Code.
+TextMate Grammar that allows storm syntax highlighting in for example Visual Studio Code or PyCharm.

 ## Features
-Syntax highlighting for Visual Studio Code for the storm language used by Vertex Synapse.
+Syntax highlighting for Visual Studio Code/PyCharm for the storm language used by Vertex Synapse.

 ## Installation
+### Visual Studio Code
 On MacOS, take the directory and copy it to `<userprofile>/.vscode/extensions`.
 The `.vscode` directory should look similar to this:
 ```
 	.